kennybradley/HomeSecurity/readme.md

 Grab those IP addresses, you're going to need to log into each camera to set up passwords.

+You will also need to go into the router settings and set the camera to have a static IP address.
+This means that your router will make sure that the cameras keep the same address so you don't get disconnected from the camera after days/weeks.

 ## Configuring the cameras

 Insert the IP address into a web browser and you'll be given a landing page to log into the camera.